-Only Fellow Members and International Fellow Members are entitled to stand for election.
+- Only Fellow Members and International Fellow Members are entitled to stand for election.
 All candidates going forward for election must be approved by the Nomination and Election Monitoring Committee.
-All candidates must agree to adhere to the Code of Conduct of the Academy, complete the Conflict-of-Interest statement of the Academy and adhere to the Rules governing the behaviour of candidates presenting for election as provided for in the bylaws.
+All candidates must agree to adhere to the Code of Conduct of the Academy, complete the Conflict of Interest statement of the Academy and adhere to the Rules governing the behaviour of candidates presenting for election as provided for in the bylaws.
 Failure to do so may invalidate the candidature.

 The Board, whose tasks are listed in Article 18, shall be composed of only Fellow Members and International Fellow Members of the Academy elected as follows:

 - Two Board Members from European Countries whose voting membership exceeds one hundred.